fossas/fossa-cli/docs/references/strategies/languages/python/poetry.md

 - For poetry project, build system's `build-backend` must be set to `poetry.core.masonry.api` or `poetry.masonry.api` in `pyproject.toml`.
 If not done so, it will not discover the project.
 Refer to [Poetry and PEP-517](https://python-poetry.org/docs/pyproject/#poetry-and-pep-517) for more details.
 - All extras specified in `[tool.poetry.extras]` are currently not reported.
 - Any [path dependencies](https://python-poetry.org/docs/dependency-specification/#path-dependencies) will not be reported.
+- For Poetry version greater or equal to `v1.5.0`, optional dependencies provideded in [dependencies group](https://python-poetry.org/docs/managing-dependencies/#dependency-groups) will not be included in the analysis, even with [--include-unused-deps](../../../subcommands/analyze.md),  if and only if `pyproject.toml` is discovered.

 ## Example